 To find them independently, head to Jamaica Street Junction.
 Here you’ll find the Mild Mild West artwork and one of the best places for pictures.
 You can quickly find a list of Banksy’s main Bristol spots online and then create a walking tour.
+A self-guided Banksy tour is one of the best things to do in Bristol for free.
 Otherwise, you can book a guided online like this one.

 8. Visit Bristol Museum and Art Gallery

 Bristol Museum and Art Gallery are another one of Bristol’s free gems.
 The attraction opened its doors in 1905 and has been collecting dinosaurs, mummies, and world-renowned art since.
 It displays its collection to visitors in what is now considered one of the best museums in the UK.